lsst/ctrl_mpexec/doc/lsst.ctrl.mpexec/configuring-pipetask-tasks.rst

 Sometimes you aren't sure where a value for a configuration parameter is coming from, given all the many places where a parameter can be overridden.
 To investigate the history of a parameter you can use the ``--show history`` option.
 This option takes a task label and a pattern to use to match a configuration parameter.
-The output is quite verbose since it reports the entires code hierarchy involved in setting the parameter.
+The output is quite verbose since it reports the entire code hierarchy involved in setting the parameter.
 In this example we show how the ``assembleCcd.keysToRemove`` parameter defaults to an empty list, then values are set from the ``obs_subaru`` override, and then finally the command-line value overrides everything:

 .. code-block:: bash